sassoftware/esp-kubernetes/README.md

 ```

 #### Querying the Metering Server
+**Note** You cannot access the metering server through a web browser.

 Suppose that the ingress domain root is `sas.com`, and the namespace is `esp`.

 After deployment, you can perform a simple query of the metering server deployed in an **open** environment as follows: